Antidote User Guide

 Correct and incorrect examples

-Clicking on the button in the Examples field allows you to add correct and incorrect examples of the trigger or its correction.
-Add a usage example and indicate whether it is correct or incorrect by selecting the relevant option in the menu to the right.
+Add correct and incorrect usage examples to your rules to make them easier to implement.
+These examples are displayed directly in the rule’s tooltip when it is triggered in the corrector.
+Click the button in the Examples field to add a usage example and indicate whether it is correct or incorrect by selecting the relevant option in the menu to the right.
 These examples will be shown in the corrector tooltip when the rule is triggered.
-Simply click Examples after the explanation to display them.

 • In the tooltip, correct examples are shown with a icon, and incorrect examples are shown with a icon.

-You can edit your examples by double-clicking on the text in the right-hand panel of the customizations window.
-To delete an example, simply select it and click on the button at the bottom of the window.
+You can edit your examples by double-clicking the corresponding text or delete them by clicking the button at the bottom of the Examples field.

 Other triggers